AI assistant — not human

 | Free / Viewer | Free tier (limited sharing) + free viewers on Premium | No free tier — all users require license | PBI advantage for view-only users |

-Qlik's AI capabilities are competent — Insight Advisor generates visualizations from natural language queries, AutoML enables no-code machine learning model creation, and Qlik Staige provides AI-assisted data preparation and analytics.
-However, these capabilities do not benefit from the same scale of AI investment that Microsoft brings through its OpenAI partnership.
-For organizations where AI-augmented analytics is a strategic priority, Power BI's Copilot integration is a significant advantage.
+However, these features do not match the scale of AI investment that Microsoft provides through its OpenAI partnership.
+For organizations prioritizing AI-augmented analytics, Power BI's Copilot integration is a major advantage.

 For organizations deciding to migrate from Qlik to Power BI, EPC Group follows a structured 6-phase migration methodology that minimizes disruption and preserves analytical continuity.